jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 *The New Organon.
 Francis Bacon.*

+Hundreds of books sit on bookshelves in the bookstore.

 Three people enter.

 ### The Method

+January wind rattles against the shutters of a small farmhouse.

-Three candles burn on the table.
+Inside three candles burn on a wood table.

-Outside, a January wind rattles the shutters.
-The merchant has stoked the fireplace high; the workshop is warm, the window cold to the touch.

-A boy carries a crate of several glass jars and sets them down on the table, along with small metal boxes with holes punched in the lids and a slit cut into one side of each.
+A boy carries a box of metal rods and small metal boxes with holes punched in the lids and a slit along the side.

-"Thanks, William," says the merchant as he places the candles inside the boxes and attaches a thin tube to each, directing air from a different source.
-"The slit is for the rod.
-Wax on the far end.
-We watch through the holes."
+"Thanks, William," says the merchant as he places the candles inside the metal boxes.
+"Watch William.
+The slit is for the rod.
+With wax on the far end, we attach the metal into the flame."

-"Same candles.
-Different air sources.
-This one gets air from outside—through this tube from the window.
+"It's the same candle.
+But with different air sources.
+This one gets air from outside.
 This one draws from inside the chimney, above the fire.
 This one just gets the room air, here by the hearth."

 The blacksmith nods.
-"So we're testing the supposition that there's something *in* the air that makes fire burn."
+"William, we're testing the supposition that there's something *in* the air that makes fire burn differently."

-"That's the guess."

-"But we don't know what's in air?"
+William responds, "That's a guess?
+Because we don't know what's in air?"

-"No. That's why we're testing different kinds."
+The merchant responds, "Correct William.
+That's why we're testing different environmental conditions."

 "And we measure which burns hottest?"

-"And brightest."
+"Yes.
+We're looking for the one most like you William."

 The blacksmith looks at the boy, his apprentice.
-"Pay attention.
-How do we measure hottest?"
+"How do we measure hottest?"

-"We put an iron rod in each flame and see which heats faster.
-Tip resting on wax at the far end.
-Whichever wax melts first—hottest flame."
+"Tip resting on wax at the far end.
+Whichever wax melts first is the hottest flame."

-The merchant, blacksmith, and apprentice each light a candle.
-The merchant places two fingers on his wrist and begins counting his pulse aloud, slow and even, the way he has practiced.
+The merchant and blacksmith nod at the apprentice.

+Each lights a candle and places their boxed candle at this location.

+The merchant flips the sandglass.

 "The chimney one is dying.
-Dying.
-Out at thirty-three beats."
+Rod wax not melting.
+Dead at 1/10 of glass."
 The blacksmith writes it down.

-"Relight it," says the merchant.

 "The room-air rod is dripping wax.
-Forty-six beats."
+2/10."
 The merchant glances over.
-"William, what are you doing?"
+"William, your status?"

 "Window candle burning.
-Wax melting now—sixty-five beats."
+Wax melting now—4/10."

 "Something in chimney air *kills* fire.
 We already knew that," the blacksmith declares.

 "Or something *isn't* in it.
 But look—the room candle burned hotter than the window one.
 Both have fresh air.
 Why the difference?"

 The merchant stops, pen above paper.
 "Fire eats something out of the air.
 That's one finding.
 But there's another.
-The room air was warmer—the hearth has been burning since dawn.
+The room air was warmer.
 The window air comes in cold off the street.
 Warm air feeds the flame better than cold."

 "Two findings at once."

 "Two.
 We have to test them apart.
 Next time we warm the window air in a pan before it reaches the candle.
-See if the difference vanishes."

-"And my pulse runs faster when I'm excited," the merchant adds, frowning.
-"We should check it against the sand glass before we trust the count."

-"William, fetch the glass.
-And more candles."
+See what happens."

 *Test 5, January.
-Chimney air—candle dies at thirty-three beats.
-Room air (warm) melts wax at forty-six.
-Window air (cold) at sixty-five.
-Pulse to be checked against glass.*
+Chimney air—candle dies at 1/10.
+Room air (warm) melts wax at 2/10.
+Window air (cold) at 4/10.*
 *Supposition: fire consumes something from air.
 Spent air will not support flame.*
 *Second supposition: cold air weakens the flame even when fresh.
 To separate the two, warm the window air before it reaches the candle.*